DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 Tools (DT) team.
 DT team is a subteam of Data Analytics team that I was initially recruited in PwC.
 The team at that time had around 25 programmers (mostly senior .NET developers), few analysts and few people in management.
 Data Tools team was dominated by developers.
-I was told that culture of work is very different than in regular consulting.
+I was told that culture of work there is very different than in regular consulting.
 That was the key feature for me than.

 They weren't lying about that.
 Work culture was significantly different comparing to consulting teams and projects.
 Over 14 months in DT team I've done